MicrosoftDocs/Viva/Viva/engage/analytics.md

 Any user with access to premium Viva Engage will be able to access Engage Analytics and manage settings through the Engage admin center within the Viva Engage Teams app.

+>[!NOTE]
+> Any leader’s delegates or delegate managers have visibility into the leader’s audience and personal analytics.

 ## Manage analytics

 Global admins and Engage admins can configure, enable, and disable analytics features via the admin portal to tailor the experience for their organization.
 To do this, navigate to the **Setup and configuration** tab within the Engage admin center and select **Manage analytics**.

 ![Need image of Engage Admin Center for Anaytics ](/Viva/media/engage/campaigns/create-campaign-admin-portal.png)